 How often should you change your 1984 Chevrolet Camaro’s brake pads?
 It depends largely on your driving style and terrain.
 The majority of brake pads last between 30,000 and 40,000 miles.
 If you drive mostly on the highway and tend to brake smoothly (as opposed to slamming on the brakes), your brake pads may last longer.
 Hauling heavy loads and riding your brakes can shorten brake pad lifespan.
 Your brake pad replacement interval also depends on what kind of brake pads you have on your Camaro right now.
 Are you still driving with the same pads as when you bought the car?
 Some brake pad materials last longer than others.
 Thankfully, when you get Chevrolet Camaro brake pad replacement at Firestone Complete Auto Care, you also get a limited Lifetime Parts Warranty.
 Brake checks and brake pad replacements are pretty common for us, and we only use brake parts that meet or exceed Chevrolet's standards.

 Your Chevrolet Camaro engine may be strong and reliable.
-One that's ready to get you to 200,000 miles and beyond.
+One that’s strong enough to take you into high mileage territory.
 But if you can’t stop it, it’s as good as scrap metal.
 Don't wait if you're experiencing brake squeaks or a loss of braking power.
 Unresponsive brakes make it tough to give the road your best.
 Plus, ignoring your brake problems can result in more damage and higher brake repair bills.
 For example, if you drive with completely worn out brake pads, your rotors might start to warp, shortening the life of healthy parts due to the metal on metal grinding that occurs.
 Our technicians work to prevent more brake damage.
 Go to your local Firestone Complete Auto Care for 1984 Chevrolet Camaro brake repairs.
 We offer many affordable brake repairs like pad/shoe replacement, rotor/drum resurfacing, brake fluid exchange/bleeding, and wheel cylinder and brake caliper installation.
 Make an appointment for Chevrolet Camaro brake repairs or services today.

 Let's keep your Chevrolet Camaro on the road.
 We’re ready to help when something goes wrong or to help stop a problem in the first place.
 Select from our service menu below to learn about 1984 Chevrolet repairs.